 • Shed skins and droppings that look like pepper flakes

-Palmetto bugs prefer damp and moist conditions and can often be found outside under palm tree fronds and leaves (refer to our article titled Palm Fronds: The Ultimate Guide for detailed information on palm tree, fronds and leaves), among shrubs, and in sewers, woodpiles, and mulch.
-They can also gather under your foundation, roof shingles, and palm trees, and near your pool.
-These pests will enter your home by crawling under doors or through pipes and holes in your wall when outdoor temperatures drop.
-They’re also likely to be found in kitchens, attics, and crawl spaces, in tub drains, behind dishwashers, by garbage cans, and under refrigerators.
+Palmetto bugs and all types of cockroach species prefer damp and moist conditions and can often be found outside under palm tree fronds and leaves (refer to our article titled Palm Fronds: The Ultimate Guide for detailed information on palm trees, fronds, and leaves), among shrubs, and in sewers, woodpiles, and mulch.
+They can also gather under your foundation, roof shingles, palm trees, and near your pool.

-They’re most active at night, when they’re most likely to look for food.
+They’re most active at night when they’re most likely to look for food.
 Palmetto bugs are attracted to light and may fly toward porch lights in the evening in search of insects to eat.
-They can live up to three months without food and one month without water, so it’s important to take action—get rid of them as soon as you spot them.
+They can live up to three months without food and one month without water, so it’s important to take action — get rid of them as soon as you spot them.

 • Make a homemade palmetto bug repellent—You can use mint oil as a natural insecticide to kill palmetto bugs and other roaches.
 Mint oil is toxic to insects and will eliminate any musty smells that they leave behind.
-Add 20 drops of peppermint essential oil to a spray bottle filled with water and spray in areas you think roaches are living.
+Add 20 drops of peppermint essential oil to a spray bottle filled with water and spray in areas where you think roaches are living.
 The scent will drive out the bugs.

 • Mix together water and soap for a natural spray—One of the easiest and cheapest methods to get rid of palmetto bugs is a solution composed of one part water and one part dish soap.
 Pour this solution into a spray bottle and spray around crevices and nooks where you think roaches are hiding.

-• Use old coffee grounds—Fill a large, glass jar with a cup of water and a cup of moistened coffee grounds.
+• Use old coffee grounds—Fill a large glass jar with a cup of water and a cup of moistened coffee grounds.
 Place the jar against the wall in your kitchen, bathroom, or any other area where you’ve seen a palmetto bug.
-These pests are attracted to the scent of coffee grounds and will enter the jar, but won’t be able to escape.
+These pests are attracted to the scent of coffee grounds and will enter the jar but won’t be able to escape.
 After a week, throw the contents of the jar in the trash.

 • Set out neem oil baits—Neem baits interfere with a cockroach’s hormones and prevent it from breeding.
 Purchase natural baits with neem seed extract and place them on your kitchen floors.